mustafaerdikararmaz/Signal_Projects/README.md

 The firts project for my Digital Signal Processing is under the dsp_part1_new.mlapp.
 It is a <br />
-MATLAB application that one can generate and capture a sound data and plot the spectrogram of the data.
+MATLAB application that one can generate and capture a sound data and plot the spectrogram of the data. <br />

+The second project is about the Dual Tone Multi Frequency data generation and capture the message <br />
+with two different methods.